PlayEveryWare/eos_plugin_for_unity/docs/readme_login.md

         });
     }
 ```
+> [!WARNING]
-❗*What happens after login should be tailored to fit the game's flow, such as configure UI, open main scene, log information, etc*
+> What happens after login should be tailored to fit the game's flow, such as configure UI, open main scene, log information, etc.
-*They are omitted to keep this file concise.
-The full version of the functions could be found in plugin scripts `EOSManager.cs` and `UILoginMenu.cs`*
+> They are omitted to keep this file concise.
+The full version of the functions could be found in plugin scripts `EOSManager.cs` and `UILoginMenu.cs`.

 ### Intermediate functions that `StartLoginWithLoginTypeAndToken` contains